MicrosoftDocs/Viva/Viva/insights/Tutorials/solutionsv2-task.md

 audience: Admin
 ---

-# Plans: Walkthrough
+# Plan walkthrough

-You can use the _plans_ feature of Workplace Analytics to create improvement plans for employees, with the goal of changing their work habits for the better.
+You can use Plans in Workplace Analytics to create improvement plans for employees, with the goal of changing their work habits for the better.
 You can create a plan, track it while it is in progress, and examine it after it completes.

 People in the following roles can work on improvement plans in various ways:

 * **Analysts**, **limited analysts**, and **program managers** can identify groups of employees and opportunities for change, design and start plans, track plans that are underway, and examine plans that have completed.
-* **MyAnalytics users** participate in plans.
-For more information, see [Plan participant experience](solutionsv2-participants.md).

-> [!Note]
+* **Participants** who use a plan they're enrolled in.
+[Plan participants' experience](solutionsv2-participants.md) for details.

+>[!Note]
-> If you have been assigned multiple roles, your capabilities are expanded.
-See [User roles in Workplace Analytics](../use/user-roles.md).
+>If you have been assigned multiple roles, your capabilities are expanded.
+See [User roles](../use/user-roles.md).

-> [!Important]
+>[!Important]
-> To create a plan, you must select a group of participants.
-For any person to be eligible for participation in a plan, they must have a MyAnalytics license.
+>To create a plan, you must select a group of participants.
+For any person to be eligible for participation in a plan, they must have a MyAnalytics or Viva Insights license.
 See [Prerequisites for plans](solutionsv2-intro.md#prerequisites-for-plans).

 ## Create a plan

-**Role:** analyst, limited analyst, or program manager

-As an analyst, limited analyst, or program manager, follow these steps to create a plan.
+As an Analyst, Limited analyst, or Program manager, follow these steps to create a plan.

 1. [Define the plan](#define-the-plan).
 2. [Select a group](#select-a-group).
 3. [Start the plan](#start-the-plan).

-### Define the plan
+## Define the plan

 1. Open [Workplace Analytics](https://workplaceanalytics.office.com).
 If prompted, sign in with your work account.